hashgraph/hedera-local-node/README.md

 1. `compose-network` folder has the static files needed for starting Local network.
 2. `network-logs` folder will be created at runtime and will have all the log files generated after starting local node.

-## Steps to change the memory limits and properties
+## Steps to change the memory limits, properties and other configurations

 The following environment variables can be changed in the `.env` file for various memory limits